flarialmc/Flarial.Launcher.SDK/docs/Flarial.Launcher.SDK.Minecraft.md

 Launches Minecraft: Bedrock Edition.

+- Returns: If the game initialized & launched successfully or not.

 ## `Minecraft.Launch(string)`

 Launches & loads a dynamic link library into Minecraft: Bedrock Edition.

 - Parameter: The dynamic link library to load.

+- Returns: If the game initialized & launched successfully or not.

 ## `Minecraft.LaunchAsync(string)`

 Asynchronously launches & loads a dynamic link library into Minecraft: Bedrock Edition.

 - Parameter: The dynamic link library to load.

+- Returns: If the game initialized & launched successfully or not.

 ## `Minecraft.Terminate()`